pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 Secrets stores, such as Credhub, can be used to store secure properties that you don't want committed into a config file.
 Within your pipeline, the config file can then reference that secrets store value for runtime evaluation.

-Platform Automation Tasks contains two tasks to help with retrieving these credentials in the tasks that use them:
+Platform Automation Toolkit Tasks contains two tasks to help with retrieving these credentials in the tasks that use them:

 1. The [`prepare-tasks-with-secrets`](#using-prepare-tasks-with-secrets) task can be used with any Concourse supported [secrets store][concourse-secrets-handling].
 2. The [`credhub-interpolate`](#using-credhub-interpolate) task can only be used with Credhub.